Quality Manual

 • What should happen if a moderator believes that standards have not been applied correctly

-Schools should have a uniform system for fully recording the process of moderation so that examiners can clearly understand how moderation has occurred and what consequences have arisen from it.
-These records should be available to External Examiners as soon as possible and be tabled at relevant Examination Boards.
+Schools must have a uniform system for fully recording the process of moderation so that examiners can clearly understand how moderation has occurred and what consequences have arisen from it.
+These records must be available to External Examiners as soon as possible and be tabled at relevant Examination Boards.
 An example of such a system is provided below from the Faculty of Arts:

 For apprenticeship programmes, moderation will be in line with School policy, unless there are alternative requirements specific to the End-Point Assessment module.
 Moderation of this module will be undertaken by the appointed Independent Assessors or by internal staff who are independent of prior teaching.
 This will be determined and arranged locally.